 There may be times where it's raining on your big day out - and outdoor activities might be impossible.
 If you and your friends have a few hours to kill and you're cold and wet, why not pay a visit to the cinema?

-Anfield Stadium Tour and Museum
+6. See the Anfield Stadium and Museum

 If you love football, pay the Anfield Museum a visit.
 It's a little out of Liverpool city centre, so you have to get the bus.
 From Liverpool City Centre, take the number 26 or 27 from Paradise St Interchange, the number 17 from Queen Square Bus Station or number 917 from St Johns Lane (Anfield website).